Pay As You Throw FAQ

 7. When I sell my house, should I give my solid waste permit to the new homeowner?

 Answer: Yes, you can give your permit to the new owner of your house.
-However, make sure that your realtor calls Public Works Administration at (406) 447-8037 to get a final bill for any charges you may owe on your account at the time of closing.
-If the realtor or title company call us, we will give them the amount owing on your account to be taken out of the closing costs for the property site.
+However, make sure that your realtor or title company calls the Transfer Station Administration at 406.447.8086 to get a final bill for any charges you may owe on your account at the time of closing.
+Your title company can then take the amount due out of your settlement.

 8. If I buy a house and my realtor or title company did not call for an amount owing on the solid waste account, am I responsible for paying the amount due from the previous owner of the property?